DavidOgalo/Backend-Infrastructure-Toolkit/components/log-analytics/log-analytics-engine/README.md

 - Use ISO8601 UTC timestamps for all logs
 - Define alert rules with appropriate thresholds and cooldowns
 - Regularly monitor engine stats and triggered alerts
-- Extend the engine for your specific observability needs
+- Extend the engine for specific observability needs
+- Use thread-safe operations for concurrent environments
+- Export metrics to Prometheus/Grafana for real-time monitoring

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Add comprehensive tests
+4. Update documentation
+5. Submit a pull request

+## License

+MIT License - see LICENSE file for details.